Macrometacorp/docs/docs/graphs/getting-started-with-graphs.md

 ## Next Steps

 Keep exploring your graph, or make a new one!
-Macrometa provides several [Graph Functions](../graphs/graph-queries/graph-functions.md) for working with edges and vertices, to analyze them and their relations.

-You can also take a look at [Graph Queries](graph-queries/) or [Graph Examples](graph-examples/).
+You can read through [Graph Queries](graph-queries/) or take a look at our [Graph Examples](graph-examples/).